scantist/user-docs/docs/en-US/Compliance-Policy-Rules/Policy-Rule-Type/Component-Rule-Attribute.md

 <hr class="thick" />

-When the scope of a policy is set to “dependencies” or “devDependencies”, it means that the policy will only apply to the dependencies or development dependencies of a project, respectively.
+When the scope of a policy is set to "dependencies" or "devDependencies", it means that the policy will only apply to the dependencies or development dependencies of a project, respectively.
 Dependencies are external libraries or packages that a project requires to function, while devDependencies are packages that are only required for development purposes.

 <div style="display: flex; background-color: #FFFAE6;">